-Parliamentary appropriations increased compared to the prior year.
+Parliamentary appropriations for Q1 2022 increased when compared to the prior year due to incremental funding received for Helping Visitors Discover Canada program.

 Risks and uncertainties

 As part of our strategic management process, we conduct an enterprise risk assessment and use the results of that assessment in the development of our five-year strategic plan, risk mitigation strategy and internal audit plan.
 Risk mitigation action plans are developed and implemented accordingly.